 Pipe Major – Brian Urkosky

 Brian Urkosky began piping lessons at the age of 13 with Pipe Major John MacDonald, of the Metropolitan Toronto Police Pipe Band.
 Since that time, he has received tuition from Pipe Major Ian K. MacDonald in light music and Ceol Mor, and actively competed in solos, until he reached the Grade 1 level.
-In 1992, he joined the Metro Toronto Grade 2 Pipe Band.
-In 1998, Brian became the Pipe Major of the Toronto Police Grade 4 Pipe Band, a position he held until the band’s dissolution in 2002.
-During that period, the band won the North American Pipe Band Championship three times.
+In 1992, he joined the Metro Toronto Grade 2 Pipe Band, and in 1998 became the Pipe Major of the Toronto Police Grade 4 Pipe Band, leading it to three North American Pipe Band Championships.

-In 2007, Brian established, and was Pipe Major for a new junior Grade 3 Toronto Police Pipe Band.
-He held this position until 2015 and the band won the North American Championships in 2011, and the PPBSO’s Champion Supreme Award three times!
+In 2007, Brian established a new junior Grade 3 Toronto Police Pipe Band, which he led to a North American Championship in 2011, and three PPBSO Champion Supreme Awards.
 In 2013, the band travelled to Scotland to compete in the World Pipe Band Championships, and finished 6th in the Grade 3B category – this is thus far Brian’s proudest piping achievement!

 Ian K. MacDonald — Piping Mentor